michael-neuhold/wasm-server-side/README.md

 ## Wagi http request handler
 [Package](./example2)

 The next examples use `watchexec` which simply recompiles the source code when it is updated.
 For this example to run, a `modules.toml` file has to be created.
-For that example it is enough to add the following lines to the file:
+For this example it is sufficient to insert the following lines into the file:
 ````TOML
 [[module]]
 route = "/example2-ping"